 The Fund's financial year runs from January 1 up to and including December 31.
-The first financial year of the Fund commenced on the nineteenth day of January 2022 and ended on the thirty first day of December 2022.
 The financial statements will be made up in accordance with Title 9 of Book 2 of the Dutch Civil Code.
 The financial statements are reported in Euros and are published within four (4) months after the end of the financial year.
 The financial statements consists of a report from the Fund Manager together with the annual accounts.
 The annual accounts consist of the balance sheet, the profit and loss account and the explanation thereof.
 The explanation will include at least an overview of the evolution of the Fund's value over the financial year and the composition of the investments of the Fund at the end of the financial year concerned.
 The annual accounts are audited by Mazars N.V., whereas these semi annual accounts did not have had an audit by the independent auditor.
-The financial statements shall be made available to the Unit Holders via email and the website of the Fund and the Fund Manager.
+The financial statements shall be made available to the Unit Holders via email.